w3nhao/RecSystemOnLargePretrainedModel/README.md

 ###### plm specific args
 -   `--tokenized_len` is the length of tokenized sequence for PLM
 -   `--plm_name` can be `facebook/opt-125m` to `facebook/opt-66b` or `bert-base-uncased` to `bert-large-uncased`
--   `--plm_last_n_unfreeze` can be the number of layers to be unfrozen, default is 0, which means all layers are frozen.
-However, if you want to use all layers of the pretrained model, you should set it to -1, rather than pretrain model's `num_hidden_layers`, which would caused an ValueError in this programe.
+-   `--plm_last_n_unfreeze` is the number of layers to be unfrozen, default is 0, which means all layers are frozen.
+However, if you want to use all layers of the pretrained model, you should set it to -1, rather than pretrain model's `num_hidden_layers`, which only means fine-tune all decoders or encoders, but still freeze the embedding.
+In the pre-inference stage, the unfrozen layers are not used.
 -   `--plm_lr` is the learning rate for PLM when fine-tuning
 -   `--plm_lr_layer_decay` is the learning rate decay for each layer of PLM when fine-tuning
 -   `--projection_n_layers` is the number of projection layers which connect PLM and SASRec